jmo1point0/homework9/README.md

-# Project Title: ReadMe Generator
+# Project Title: README Generator

-## Description: ReadMe Generator
+## Description: It is a ReadMe Generator project.
+The purpose of this project is to create a purposeful ReadME GENERATOR that can be used for future projects.

 # Table of Contents:
 *[Installation](#installation)